 Love might be as simple as a butterfly on your shoulder or as life-altering as being pulled from a burning building.

-All I really know is that when all is said and done -- love is all there is.
+All I really know is that when all is said and done -- love is all you need.